-- Maximum length 12 pages, 15 pages for consortium projects - See the guidelines on the structure of the research plan. - If the project involves business collaboration, that collaboration must be clearly indicated in the research plan under item 3.2, Collaborators and their key merits in terms of the project. - See the how-to guides for the online services.
+- Maximum length 12 pages, 15 pages for consortium projects - Read the guidelines on the structure of the research plan. - If the project involves business collaboration, that collaboration must be clearly indicated in the research plan under item 3.2, Collaborators and their key project-relevant merits. - See the how-to guides for the online services.